NVIDIA/cuda-python/docs_src/source/module/cuda.rst

     .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_MAX_DYNAMIC_SHARED_SIZE_BYTES

         The maximum size in bytes of dynamically-allocated shared memory that can be used by this function.
 If the user-specified dynamic shared memory size is larger than this value, the launch will fail.
-See :py:obj:`~.cuFuncSetAttribute`
+See :py:obj:`~.cuFuncSetAttribute`, :py:obj:`~.cuKernelSetAttribute`

     .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_PREFERRED_SHARED_MEMORY_CARVEOUT

         On devices where the L1 cache and shared memory use the same hardware resources, this sets the shared memory carveout preference, in percent of the total shared memory.
 Refer to :py:obj:`~.CU_DEVICE_ATTRIBUTE_MAX_SHARED_MEMORY_PER_MULTIPROCESSOR`.
 This is only a hint, and the driver can choose a different ratio if required to execute the function.
-See :py:obj:`~.cuFuncSetAttribute`
+See :py:obj:`~.cuFuncSetAttribute`, :py:obj:`~.cuKernelSetAttribute`

     .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_CLUSTER_SIZE_MUST_BE_SET

         If this attribute is set, the kernel must launch with a valid cluster size specified.
-See :py:obj:`~.cuFuncSetAttribute`
+See :py:obj:`~.cuFuncSetAttribute`, :py:obj:`~.cuKernelSetAttribute`

     .. autoattribute:: cuda.cuda.CUfunction_attribute.CU_FUNC_ATTRIBUTE_REQUIRED_CLUSTER_WIDTH